webosose/website/content/en/docs/guides/setup/system-requirements.md

 ## Target Device Requirements

-A **target device** is a device that runs webOS OSE. webOS OSE is optimized for **Raspberry Pi 3**.
-To test apps and services on Raspberry Pi 3, we recommend that you prepare the following set of hardware and peripheral devices.
+A **target device** is a device that runs webOS OSE.
+To test apps and services on your target device, we recommend that you prepare the following set of hardware and peripheral devices.

+### For webOS OSE 2.0 or Higher

+* Raspberry Pi 4
+* microSD card (8 GB or larger) and microSD card reader device
+* HDMI-compatible touchscreen using USB interface, with 1920x1080 resolution
+* Micro HDMI to HDMI cable
+* Ethernet cable and internet connection
+* (Optional) Input devices such as a keyboard and a mouse

+{{< note >}}
+* webOS OSE 2.0 officially supports **[Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/)**.
+To avoid insufficient memory issues, the recommended memory of Raspberry Pi 4 is 2 GB or higher.
+* webOS OSE 2.0 is designed for touch interface, so we recommend that you use a touch device as an input device for the target device.
+If you use a keyboard and a mouse as input devices, some functionalities might not work.
+{{< /note >}}

+### For webOS OSE 1.x

 * Raspberry Pi 3
 * microSD card (8 GB or larger) and microSD card reader device